altendky/pyqt-tools/README.rst

 Usage
 -----

-A program is provided available as ``Scripts/pyqt6-tools.exe`` or ``python -m pyqt6_tools``.
+A program is provided available as ``Scripts/pyqt6-tools.exe``.
 There are subcommands provided for each of Designer, QML Scene, and the QML Test Runner.
 These wrapper commands provide additional functionality related to launching the underlying programs.
 A larger set of Qt application are available as subcommands of the ``Scripts/qt6-tools.exe`` program.
 In both cases, passing